OptikRUS/OptikRUS/README.md

 **Project**: B2B Microservices
 - Designing microservices architecture and APIs
-- Mentorship and coaching in development, analytics, and architecture
+- Mentorship and coaching in development, analytics and architecture
 - Active participation in optimizing company processes
 - Developing microservices with a focus on templating
 - Cross-code review